Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 	function __construct(){
     ...

-    // instance of the model
+    // create an instance of the model
     $this->test_model = new TestModel();

     ...